CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

 In this exercise, you will review the components of the solution which is already imported, run a flow that will add sample data to your environment, and test the applications in the solution.

-> **Note:** The Dev environment and Prioritz solution are already created and imported respectively as a part of the prerequisits.
+>**Note**: The Dev environment and Prioritz solution are already created and imported respectively as a part of the prerequisits.

 ### Task 1: Review solution components and run flow